 As a gateway requirement, apprentices must have a work-based project title and scope agreed by their EPAO prior to taking their EPA; the project should have a business benefit.
 They must have compiled and submitted a portfolio of evidence.
-In addition, apprentices without English and mathematics at level 2 must achieve this level prior to taking their EPA.1
+In addition, the apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.